ESC18/CurrencyExchanger/README.md

 5. Build the project using webpack with _$ npm run build_
 6. Starting a development server with _$ npm run start_
 7. Lint JS files in the src folder with _$ npm run lint_
+8. Create a .env file with a variable of _API_KEY_
+9. Create a .gitignore file and add the appropiate files/folders to it as well as the .env file
+10. Sign up for an API Key at _https://www.exchangerate-api.com/_ and give the _API_KEY_ variable from within the .env file the value of the key.

 ## Known Bugs:
 * Will not accept lowercase inputs for the currency types - you must write in all caps.
 (EX: "usd" doesn't work but "USD" does).